madebyaman/hacker-journey/posts/webpack-jquery-react.md

 title: Learn How to Use Webpack 4 With JQuery and React
 date: 2020-01-31
 tags: ['Webpack', 'post']
 excerpt: In the land of JS, bundlers like webpack, browserify are necessary evil.
 ---
 In the land of JS, bundlers like webpack, browserify are necessary evil.

 Webpack is one such tool.
-It processes your application, checks for all the dependencies that your project is using and based on that build one or more bundles.
+It processes your application, checks for all the dependencies that your project is using and based on that builds one or more bundles.
 Not only that, you can also do code splitting, code transformations and so much more.

 On top of that, Webpack is massively popular.
-Lot of companies are using Webpack because of the incredible customization it offers and its performance.
+Lot of companies are using Webpack because of the incredible power and customization it offers.

 So let's dive in and learn about Webpack.

 ## Project 1: Setting up Webpack with JQuery

 For the first project, we will be using Webpack to bundle to JQuery app.
-Let's start by cloning the project files from github repo.
+Let's start by cloning the [project files from github repo](https://github.com/madebyaman/webpack-project).

 As you can see this is very basic app, which inserts "Hello world".

 So go ahead and run `npm install` to install the dependencies.
 The first thing you'll notice when you open index.html in your browser is that it doesn't show anything.